After already ticking off all the things to do in London, then you might want to consider taking a train ride to the west to reach GLOUCESTERSHIRE!

 A world of wonders awaits inside the Gloucester Cathedral.
 An incredible example of English Perpendicular Gothic style, it has been around since the 12th century and has been a favorite of tourists seeking to experience the best things to do in Gloucestershire ever since.
 It features the finest of Norman Romanesque and Gothic design and its Great East Window, overlooking Edward II’s tomb, is the largest in Europe.

-Further, Harry Potter fans recognise the Great Cloister of the Gloucester Cathedral, which featured in the first, second, and sixth movie installments.
+Further, Harry Potter fans recognize the Great Cloister of the Gloucester Cathedral, which featured in the first, second, and sixth movie installments.
 Come in the morning to see the stained-glass windows lend a pink tinge to the cloister.

 Price: Free admission; tower tours cost £7 for adults and £1 for children